grammarware/slps/topics/exercises/README.txt

 lambda6  - typed lambda calculus with alpha conversion & fixed point operator

-shapes   - the Shapes Problem (object encoding) in Prolog
+shapes   - the Shapes Problem (object encoding) in Prolog ccs      - the Calculus of Communicating Systems in Prolog (JobShop) clp      - Constraint Logic Programming in Prolog (palindrom dates)